CommonGateway/CoreBundle/docs/features/ImportExport.md

 ```
 Note that the schema of the object to render should be in the list of supported schemas of the template.

-Once this template is created, the single object can be downloaded by changing the Accept header to ‘application/pdf’, ‘text/html’ or ‘application/vnd.openxmlformats-officedocument.wordprocessingml.document’ for pdf, html and docx respectively.
+Once this template is created, the single object can be downloaded using the endpoints that can be used to fetch the object (both /admin/objects/{id} and /api/{schema}/{id} will work) by changing the Accept header to ‘application/pdf’, ‘text/html’ or ‘application/vnd.openxmlformats-officedocument.wordprocessingml.document’ for pdf, html and docx respectively.